karschsp/band-names/BAND-NAMES.md

 * The Opponents
 * The Opposable Thumbs
 * The Package Deals
 * The Pedestrians
+* The Pete Bests
+* The Pete Worsts
 * The Pine Riders
 * The Playoff Beards
+* The Rain Delays
+* The Rock Bottoms
 * The Roamers
 * The Scrapes
 * The Second Fiddles